Nail salon business plan for starting your own business

 - 4 Fitness trainers

-This nail salon business plan pdf promotes internal recruitment and has a promising rewards & recognition system.
-Before recruitment, you may use this business plan template for nail salon as a reference point.
+This nail salon pdf document promotes internal recruitment and suggests promising rewards & recognition system.
+Before recruitment for your startup, you may use this template for nail salon as a reference point.

 7.2 Average Salary of Employees